chiois

 888 NIGHTMARKET | 一村夜话

-Located just a stone's throw from Beaubourg, 888 NIGHTMARKET takes you on an immersive experience right in the heart of Chinese night markets.
-On the menu: a mix of street food and restaurant dishes with an amazing quality-price ratio.
-We're in love with the tender eggplants, the family-recipe grilled dumplings, and especially the Korean fried chicken with its sweet and spicy sauce, but above all the juicy lamb skewers with secret spices, a true emblem of Chinese night markets.
-This is an authentic and delicious spot that we adore for an immersion in China that feels just like being there!
+Located just a stone's throw from Beaubourg, 888 NIGHTMARKET takes you on an immersive experience in the heart of Chinese night markets.
+On the agenda: a menu that's half street food, half restaurant with an amazing value for money.
+You'll love the melting eggplants, the grilled dumplings made from a family recipe, and especially the Korean fried chicken with its sweet and spicy sauce, but above all the juicy lamb skewers with secret spices, a true emblem of Chinese night markets.
+An authentic and delicious place we adore for a plunge into China as if you were there!

 Address: 3 Imp.
 Beaubourg, 75003 Paris, France